mcsammon/mcsammon.github.io/_posts/2020-05-25-earlyvslate.md

 Why?
 Utility is a concave function of mean and variance

-The utility cost of higher uncertainty from specialization just offsets the utility benefit of higher portfolio returns, removing the ``planning benefit'' experienced by the mean-variance specification Recursive utility investors are not averse to risks resolved before time 2, so specialization is a low-risk strategy.
+The utility cost of higher uncertainty from specialization just offsets the utility benefit of higher portfolio returns, removing the "planning benefit" experienced by the mean-variance specification.
+Recursive utility investors are not averse to risks resolved before time 2, so specialization is a low-risk strategy.
 Lowers time 2 portfolio risk by loading portfolio heavily on an asset whose payoff risk will be reduced by learning.
 When solving the model, I don't find any qualitative differences using expected utility.
 Not surprising given the results in the appendix of Kacperczyk et. al. (2016).

+This explains why it is desirable to introduce a preference for an early resolution of uncertainty.

+# Wrap Up

+In this post, I showed (1) and (2) why this matters.